Gold, not tears, this time for Murray

 Murray is yet to win a grand slam title, the real hard currency for tennis players, but on Sunday he produced the match of his life, riding the wave of Olympic euphoria sweeping across the land to thrash the world number one 6-2 6-1 6-4.

 "It's worth it.
 I've had a lot of tough losses in my career, but this is the best way to come back from the Wimbledon final.
-I'll never forget it," Murray told reporters before returning to court partner teenager Laura Robson in the mixed doubles final.
+I'll never forget it," Murray told reporters before getting ready to go for more gold in the mixed doubles final with teenaged partner Laura Robson.

-Unlike the old saying about London's buses - you wait for ages, then two come along one after the other - another gold was not forthcoming as they were beaten in a lively tussle with Belarussians Max Mirnyi and Victoria Azarenka

 A statue of Fred Perry, the last British man to win the actual Wimbledon men's singles title back in sepia-tinted 1936, stands in the grounds - a reminder of the nation's tennis under-achievement throughout the decades, but for two golden hours on Sunday Murray wiped away the years of hurt.